Smoke Alarms: Installation, Maintenance & Testing

 How do I choose a smoke alarm?

-Decide if you need a fire alarm that operates on batteries or electric current.
+Decide if you need a smoke alarm that operates on batteries or electricity.
 All laboratory-tested smoke alarms will protect you if they are properly installed and maintained.

 How many smoke alarms do I need?